The American Mathematical Society (AMS) is committed to protecting the privacy of its members and customers.

 You can make changes to personal information in several ways:

-You can contact AMS Customer Services in several ways:
+You can contact AMS Sales, Marketing and Member Services Department in several ways:

 American Mathematical Society